lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 my own understanding of eighteenth century politics as “schools of thought” governed by memetic natural selection.

-Because politics occurs between individual people, not political parties, political affiliation, like literary genre, is not amenable to simple taxonomic classification.
+Because politics occurs between individual people, not political parties, I argue that political affiliation, like literary genre, is not amenable to simple taxonomic classification.